 When you choose a health plan, you need to understand what your out-of-pocket costs may be.
 This way, you can plan ahead for what you may need to spend during the year.
 You also might be able to look for ways to save money on out-of-pocket costs.

-The good news is there is a limit to how much you may have to pay out-of-pocket.
-Your plan has an "out-of-pocket maximum."
+The good news is there is often a limit to how much you may have to pay out-of-pocket.
+Your plan may have an "out-of-pocket maximum."
 Once you reach that amount, you will not have to pay any more out-of-pocket costs for the year.

-You will still have to pay a monthly premium, no matter what services are used.
+You will still have to pay a monthly insurance premium, no matter what services are used.

 All plans are different.
 Plans may include all or only some of these ways to share costs with you:

 - Copayment.
-This is the payment you make for certain health care provider visits and prescriptions.
+This is the payment you make for certain health care provider visits and prescriptions, typically at the time of service.
 It is a set amount, like $15.
-Your plan may also include different copayment (copay) amounts for preferred vs. non-preferred drugs.
+Your plan may also include different copayment (copay) amounts for preferred vs. non-preferred drugs or providers.
 This can range from $10 to $60 or more.

 - Coinsurance.
 This is a percentage you pay for each visit or service.
 For example, 80/20 plans are common.
 For an 80/20 plan, you pay 20% of the cost for each service you receive.
 The plan pays the remaining 80% of the cost.
 Coinsurance may begin after you have paid your deductible.
 Keep in mind that your plan may have a maximum allowable limit for each cost of service.
 Sometimes providers charge more, and you may have to pay that extra amount as well as your 20%.